timgit/pg-boss/docs/usage.md

 >
 >Source: [Node.js Events > Error Events](https://nodejs.org/api/events.html#events_error_events)

-Ideally, code similar to the following example would be used after creating your instance, but  before `start()` or `connect()` is called.
+Ideally, code similar to the following example would be used after creating your instance, but before `start()` is called.

 ```js
 boss.on('error', error => logger.error(error));